CHAS-Health/EntraID-Role-Best-Practices/README.md

 # EntraID Role Best Practices
 This is for determining the best practices and assigning least-privilege for all Entra ID and Defender XDR roles.

-# Overview
+EntraID is now controlling the majority of permissions in the Microsoft ecosystem.
+For those items which are not included by EntraID coverage, they may contain documentation on building custom roles such as Defender XDR RBAC, Microsoft Purview, and Cloud App Security.

+All documentation here is based on an average organization structure which would have an entry-level, mid-level, and senior-level analyst/engineer.
+Each organization is different and this document may not reflect your exact organization structure, so it is important to verify each permission granted for proper access control.
+Do not blindly apply permissions.

+_Disclaimer: I do not work for microsoft and this information may be incorrect.
+Always do your own due-dilligence._

-## Links and Resources
+# Links and Resources
+This document relies heavily on Microsoft's official documentation.
+These are the resources that were used to come to the conclusions in this document.

 * Microsoft RBAC roles delegated by task - https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/delegate-by-task
    * This document allows you to very easily compare tasks that need to be completed and the associated least privileged role for each task.
 This will give you a better understanding how the minimum role assignment needed for any given task.
 * Microsoft RBAC Permissions Reference - https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference
    * This document is used as a reference for every default role that Microsoft has created.
 This is the master document used for determining the full breadth and depth of each role's reach.

 # Roles
+Each role is separated into its respective portal.
+EntraID is the main role grant, while Defender XDR RBAC and Cloud App Security are supplementary to EntraID.

 ## Defender XDR

-# Microsoft Defender XDR Role-Based Access Control
+### Microsoft Defender XDR Role-Based Access Control - Tier 1

 Title: **Security Role - Tier 1**

 Tier: **One**

-# Permissions
+#### Permissions
 This role is configured under Microsoft Defender XDR's RBAC permissions.
 The role will have general analyst capabilities.

-## Security Operations
+##### Security Operations
-### Security Data
+###### Security Data
 * Select Custom Permissions
     * ✓ Security Data Basics (Read)
     * ✓ Alerts (Manage)